Flower Symbolism in Japanese Culture

 Flower Symbolism in Japan

-Here are some popular examples of flower symbolism in Japanese culture…
+Here are some popular examples of flower symbolism in Japanese culture:

-- Lotus.
-Represents purity of the body, speech, and mind; derived from Buddhist symbolism.
+It’s said that nothing is more spiritual and enchanting than a lotus flower.
+In Japanese culture, it represents purity of the body, speech, and mind; derived from Buddhist symbolism.

-This involves a minimalist approach, with well defined structures often based around a scalene triangle.
+This involves a minimalist approach, with well-defined structures often based around a scalene triangle.
 Like other arts, ikebana is highly expressive and the finished arrangement should reveal the emotion and/or sentiments that go into its creation – and this is where the symbolism of each flower comes in.

-If you would like to see examples, The Japanese Shop has hundreds of authentic Japanese goods, many of which reflect the crucial role of flower symbolism in Japanese culture.
+If you would like to see examples, we have hundreds of authentic Japanese goods, many of which reflect the crucial role of flower symbolism in Japanese culture.